maxchang3/snake-vue-max/README.md

 # max-vue-snake

-A retro snake game on TypeScript + Vue 3 + Vite come with a nixie-tube-like timer / scoreboard and fantasy console for my study.
+A retro snake game on TypeScript + Vue 3 + Vite comes with a nixie-tube-like timer/scoreboard and fantasy console for my study.

-I write the snake class use two ways: arrays(snake.ts) and linkedlist(snake_linked.ts & linkedList.ts).
+I write the snake class using two ways: arrays(snake.ts) and LinkedList(snake_linked.ts & linkedList.ts).

 # Preview